 In deciding what property to acquire, whether necessities or luxuries, people have to make choices.
-Their wants are potentially insatiable, but their acquisition capabilities are limited because they have only a finite amount of resources in the form of time, energy, and assets.
+Their wants are potentially insatiable, but their acquisition capabilities are limited by a finite amount of resources in the form of time, energy, and assets.

 How people spend their limited resources depends on what they value.

 The Austrian school of libertarian economists deserves credit for developing the idea that value is subjective.
 A competing idea, the labor hypothesis of value, is that all things owe their value to the amount of labor that goes into their production.

 The falsity of the labor hypothesis of value is so easily demonstrated that it is rather startling that people still cling to it.
 Do you value a product by considering how much labor it took to produce it?
 You can observe that no matter how hard someone works at something, if the effort results in a product or service that is defective, consumers will value it less or not at all.